 (The quote marks are there because we looked up the definition in the dictionary.
 As a REALTOR® I know our definitions of “objectively” and “quickly” aren’t the same definitions our customers have—and that’s the problem, in a nutshell.)

 Objectively and quickly are more than just words.
 They are commitments to our customer—commitments that those of us in this industry frequently fail to meet.

-Waiting for an offer or counteroffer can be an excruciating experience, made worse when customers receiver offers and counteroffers that come with the opinion of their REALTOR® attached.
+Waiting for an offer or counteroffer can be an excruciating experience.
+This is made worse when customers receiver offers and counteroffers that come with the opinion of their REALTOR® attached.
 While those opinions are intended to be in the client’s best interest, the truth is that Standard 1-6 exists for a reason.

 Clients will have a better experience when they receive truly objective offers and counteroffers as quickly as possible.

-Transactly is that platform, and we look forward to working with agents ready to deliver the next level of customer experience to their clients.
+Transactly is that platform.
+We look forward to working with agents ready to deliver the next level of customer experience to their clients.